Cross-Silo Leadership – Taking Advantage of Both Horizontal And Vertical Networks for CollaborationPosted on February 22, 2022

 When people start asking better questions, they’re immediately better positioned to understand others’ perspectives and challenges.
 Seeing things from someone else’s perspective, in turn, makes it easier to detect more pockets of knowledge.
 And network scanning illuminates interfaces where cultural brokers might be able to help groups collaborate effectively.

 If you would like to practice these skills in a safe learning environment and walk away with tools and techniques to promote collaboration, join us in our Leading Collaboratively program.
+Schulich ExecEd provides academic advising to help you identify resources and support for your program.
+To learn more about program information and program requirements, contact an advisor today.

 This year, get noticed by others in your organization as a collaboration champion and expert.
 Better yet, learn how to do this in a virtual environment with engaging activities that you can leverage to support your teams better!